Frequently Asked Questions About Senior Living and Covid-19

 - A positive test

-- The resident and all visitors must wear approved masks during the visit.
+- The resident and all visitors must wear approved masks during the visit and maintain social distancing, regardless of vaccination status.

 Do senior living residents have to stay in their rooms?
 What about meals?